Vanda (opera): Origin of the work

-However, the opera's generous treatment did not match the possibilities of the Prague Prozatimní divadlo (Provisional Theatre), for which Vanda was intended.
+However, the opera's generous treatment did not match the possibilities of the Provisional Theatre in Prague, for which Vanda was intended.
 It lacked adequate singing forces, a sufficiently large choirs and orchestral parts, and the theatre's small and technically unsophisticated stage did not allow for the successful staging of monumentally conceived scenes, although the theatre's management tried to give the most dignified performance possible.
 The premiere on 17 April 1876 was a great satisfaction for Dvořák.
-According to the newspaper "Národní listy" the opera house was full on all rings and galleries, and in defiance of the tropical heat the audience was excellently animated and stayed until end of the performance.
+According to the newspaper Národní listy the opera house was full on all rings and galleries, and in defiance of the tropical heat the audience was excellently animated and stayed until end of the performance.
 The success was most decided.
 Immediately after the first act the composer was noisily called several times, and afterwards more than once after each other act.